KleistLab/DNS/README.md

 six_receptors_one_movie.py also requires the steps (1) and (2) first.

 Required modules:
-numpy, scipy, matplotlib, numexpr, joblib, json, base64, time, descartes, shapely
+numpy, scipy, pandas, matplotlib, numexpr, joblib, json, base64, time, descartes, shapely

 The randomwalk_growthcone_density* files use mencoder to combine the created images into a movie.